 It’s been almost three years since I first purchased the domain chroniclesofayoungmother.com I could’ve taken all sorts of different approaches with this blog.
 I could’ve made it even bigger and generated more income if I really wanted too, but I didn’t have the desire to become like all the other mom blogs.
 My purpose was just to share my story, educate, and hopefully along the way provide hope for other young moms.

 I have too much going on now right now that I know I can’t keep up with this website.
-Neveah started kindergarten, FOREVER trying to potty train Nolan, I’m working now (promo modeling) as well as finishing my studies (another seemingly forever thing I’m working on).
+Neveah started school, FOREVER trying to work with Nolan, I’m working now (promo modeling) as well as finishing my studies (another seemingly forever thing I’m working on).
 I don’t have the desire to go into depth with my personal life anymore.
 I didn’t realize how vulnerable and public you make yourself when you start a public blog.

 I seem to be one of the only few “young mom blogs” out there, so I won’t be taking my site down.
 I’ll leave everything as is.
 It’ll be like an online e-book. 🙂 I’ll occasionally write when I feel I have something worthy to share or something I feel can help other young mothers.